Projects-for-coding-women/project-meditation-app/README.md

 1. Change the `play` icon of the play button to a `pause` icon when the button is clicked, and change it back again when the button is clicked
 1. Stop the music when the `pause` is clicked, and restart when the button is clicked again
 1. Challenge yourself: use video as background instead of images (see video files in folder)
+1. Challenge yourself: create an attractive navbar with all buttons and functionality

 ---